w3c/wai-curricula/content/designer/images-and-graphics.md

 * Show examples of different images used to convey functionality, for example for printing, searching, or saving a document.
 Explain that these images need an equivalent, succinct text alternative that explains the function rather than a description of the image.
 For reference on how to provide a text alternative for an image conveying function, see technique [G94: Providing short text alternative for non-text content that serves the same purpose and presents the same information as the non-text content](https://www.w3.org/WAI/WCAG21/Techniques/general/G94.html).
 * Invite students to research the most common iconography and naming for elements such as print, save, and search.
 Explain that these iconography and names must be consistent throughout the website.
-* Refer back to [Designer Module 1 Visual Design, Topic Color](/curricula/designer-modules/visual-design/#topic-color) to explain color contrast requirements for functional images.
+* Refer back to [Designer Module 1 Visual Design, Topic Color](/curricula/designer-modules/visual-design/#topic-color) to explain contrast ratio requirements for functional images.

 #### Ideas to Assess Knowledge for Topic

 Optional ideas to assess knowledge:

 * Practical &mdash; Give students different examples of images conveying function, such as a printer for a "print" button and a magnifying glass for a "search" button.
 Ask students to provide an appropriate text alternative.
 Assess how students identify images that convey function and how they provide text alternatives that describe the functionality of the component the image is attached to.
 * Practical &mdash; Ask students to design a series of graphical buttons and links in a way that they are perceivable and distinguishable by all users.
-Assess how students apply accessibility requirements, such as color contrast, to graphical buttons and links.
+Assess how students apply accessibility requirements, such as contrast ratio, to graphical buttons and links.

 {% include excol.html type="end" %}